felwag/photoreceptor-pattern-analysis/README.md

 - Line 76: insert the name of the pixel classifier model used.
 If you want to use our classifier files, insert "pixel_classification_photoreceptor-pattern_Voelkner.model"
 - Line 251: insert the name of the label classifier model used.
 If you want to use our classifier files, insert "label_classification_photoreceptor-pattern_Voelkner.model"
 - Line 50: set to "true" if all cells should be included, set to "false" to exclude labels outside the size range indicated in lines 113+114.
 5. Start macro by clicking Run.
-For a single image it should be completed within seconds.
+For a single image it should be completed within a few seconds.
+- Note: If you get the error message "No Log window found" check whether the indicated path in line 43 is correct or whether any slash or backslash is missing.
+This is usually the reason.
-6. The output files and excel tables will be saved in the same folder that has been used as inout (see step 4).
+7. The output files and excel tables will be saved in the same folder that has been used as inout (see step 4).
-7. Compare the results with the expected output files in GitHub folder "/demo/3_expected-output".
+8. Compare the results with the expected output files in GitHub folder "/demo/3_expected-output".
 Note that for this expected output data, all cells were included (see step 4, Line 50 comment).
 The follwing cell type numbers are assigned:
 - Type 1+2: large cell type (cones)
 - Type 3: small cell type (rods)